Afghan President Orders Taliban Prisoner Release

 Their presence — as well as Ghani’s mention in his speech that he had agreed to a conditional prisoner release — suggested that the United States had used the release as a bargaining chip with Ghani to recognize his victory fully, something American officials had refused to do for weeks after election results were announced.

 Soon after Ghani’s inauguration, Secretary of State Mike Pompeo released a statement welcoming Ghani’s announcement.
-The statement urged unity for Afghanistan’s leaders and made clear that the United States was focused on a single priority: rolling out its peace plan, which gives it an exit from Afghanistan.
+The statement urged unity for Afghanistan’s leaders and made clear that the United States was focused on one priority: rolling out its peace plan, which gives it an exit from Afghanistan.

 Taliban officials had repeatedly said that they were ready for the next step of the peace process — scheduled to begin on March 10 but now facing an unclear delay — but that they would not sit across the table from other Afghans until their prisoners were released.